 Lately, it’s come to my attention there should be some sort of IQ test before people are allowed to internet.
 In fact, I think Facebook should stop having an age requirement of 13 and instead require people of all ages to prove they’ve reached a maturity level appropriate for posting cat pictures and arguing with strangers.

-You share stuff online without looking at where it came from.
+Never share stuff online without looking at where it came from.

-You keep trying to tell your friends those articles from The Onion are fake.
+Stop trying to tell your friends those articles from The Onion are fake.

 The only thing worse than failing to recognize fake news is failing to tell the difference between fake news and satire.
 The more outrageous/funny it is, the more likely it is to be satire, which is fake news intended to be funny and so exaggerated that the publisher assumes no one will be stupid enough to think it’s real.

 Unfortunately, writers and publishers have been overestimating the intelligence of the public for years.
 Occasionally, they even overestimate the intelligence of other journalists.
 When I worked at a TV station, one of our reporters used a story she read in the paper about an escaped python named Monty in the area.
 Worse than that, she failed to even consider the date on the article, April 1.
 The newspaper ran a story about the TV station and “intrepid reporter” that fell for their April Fool’s Day joke article.

 As a general rule, if you see something from The Onion, it’s satire and it’s meant to be funny, not taken to be the truth.
 (Those are instructions for all my friends who keep telling me those Onion articles aren’t real.
 No shit, Sherlock!
 Can I interest you in a story about an escaped python named Monty?)